voytas75/GPTprompts/README.md

          - [prompt 61](#61-claritychain) ClarityChain
          - [prompt 89](#89-unlocking-innovation-supercharge-your-problem-solving-with-supermind-design) Unlocking Innovation: Supercharge Your Problem-Solving with Supermind Design
          - [prompt 90](#90-craft-your-thesis-ai-assistant-for-argumentative-essay-writing) Craft Your Thesis: AI Assistant for Argumentative Essay Writing
+         - [prompt 99](#99-crafting-solutions-a-user-centric-approach-to-problem-solving) Crafting Solutions: A User-Centric Approach to Problem-Solving
+         - [prompt 100](#100-guiding-the-user-crafting-clear-and-contextual-instructions) Guiding the User: Crafting Clear and Contextual Instructions
    3. Educational Technology and Digital Learning.
          - [prompt 55](#55-promptperfector) PromptPerfector
          - [prompt 60](#60-instructadapt) INSTRUCTADAPT
          - [prompt 65](#65-dynamic-expertise-activation-prompt-deap) Dynamic Expertise Activation Prompt (DEAP)
          - [prompt 75](#75-maximizing-the-power-of-large-language-models-a-comprehensive-guide-for-beginners-and-experts) Maximizing the Power of Large Language Models: A Comprehensive Guide for Beginners and Experts
+         - [prompt 91](#91-unlocking-potential-exploring-the-role-and-functions-of-social-robots-in-education) Unlocking Potential: Exploring the Role and Functions of Social Robots in Education
+         - [prompt 99](#99-crafting-solutions-a-user-centric-approach-to-problem-solving) Crafting Solutions: A User-Centric Approach to Problem-Solving
    4. Teaching Methods and Pedagogy.
    5. Assessment and Evaluation in Education.
    6. Special Education and Inclusive Practices.